How to Sell a House By Owner in Oregon: A Beaver State FSBO Guide

 Finally, a FSBO sale does not mean that a seller won’t need any professional assistance.
 In Oregon, sellers are not required to hire a real estate attorney, but FSBO sales typically warrant legal and professional oversight of some kind to avoid an abundance of legal risk.

-Most people who sell by owner will need to hire an attorney to review and prepare key documents and make sure paperwork is filled out properly, such as the seller’s disclosures, standard title insurance, a conveyance deed, and any transfer taxes.
-We’ll address what disclosures are required when selling a house in Oregon later in this post.
+Most people who sell by owner will need to hire an attorney to review and prepare key documents and ensure that paperwork is filled out properly, such as the seller’s disclosures, standard title insurance, a conveyance deed, and any transfer taxes.
+Later in this post, we’ll address what disclosures are required when selling a house in Oregon.

 • Jeff Knipe